ms/buildtogether.tech/src/teams.md

 role.
 If you put six or eight people in a team, on the other hand, you may not be able to divide up the work in a way that will keep everyone engaged and busy.
-Teams that size or larger also increase the odds that at least one member will be a <span i="hitchhiker">hitchhiker</span>, and make scheduling meetings much more difficult.
+Teams that size or larger also increase the odds that at least one member will be a [% i "hitchhiker" %]hitchhiker[% /i %], and make scheduling meetings much more difficult.

-Many students prefer to <span i="teams!selecting">select</span> their teammates, and students with high grades tend to want teammates with a similar profile.
+Many students prefer to [% i "teams!selecting" %]select[% /i %] their teammates, and students with high grades tend to want teammates with a similar profile.
 [% b Post2020 %] found that matching students by grade led to a small improvement in outcomes, with a larger impact on team grades than on individual ones.
-The same study found that members of self-selected teams were more likely to already have <span i="teams!effect of having friends on">friends</span> on their team, but that this was *negatively* correlated with outcomes (possibly because people are less willing to hold friends accountable for missed work).
+The same study found that members of self-selected teams were more likely to already have [% i "teams!effect of having friends on" %]friends[% /i %] on their team, but that this was *negatively* correlated with outcomes (possibly because people are less willing to hold friends accountable for missed work).

-One surprising finding is that having students with <span i="teams!benefits of diverse ability levels">a range of grades</span> in the same team either has no effect or improves outcomes *for everyone*
+One surprising finding is that having students with [% i "teams!benefits of diverse ability levels" %]a range of grades[% /i %] in the same team either has no effect or improves outcomes *for everyone*
 [% b Mosher2013 Donovan2018 Farland2019 Auvinen2020 %].
 It's easy to see
 how this benefits teams of weak students: they are likely to get coaching from